Loic6834568/Cosc_3P99/README.md

 ## Notebook 2
-This Notebook will focus on the MovieLens dataset and with the purpose of creating a recommender system with pytorch using Graph Convelutional Networks (GCNs), attached will be a video explain the idea behind the project: https://youtu.be/bLHNjq_Sc28
+This Notebook that I am currently working on will focus on the MovieLens dataset and with the purpose of creating a recommender system with pytorch using Graph Convelutional Networks (GCNs), attached will be a video explain the idea behind the project: https://youtu.be/bLHNjq_Sc28

 This is the article in which we used as reference: https://medium.com/stanford-cs224w/recommender-systems-with-gnns-in-pyg-d8301178e377